-Where is Square Root function found in Excel?
+Where is the Square Root function found in Excel?

-As we discussed in the above section, this function falls under Math & Trig functions category, thus for this function follow below steps:
+As we discussed in the above section, this function falls under the Math & Trig functions category; thus, for this function, follow the below steps:

-- Click on Math & Trig option under Function Library section.
-Refer below screenshot.
+- Click on Math & Trig option under the Function Library section.
+Refer to the below screenshot.

-- It will open a drop-down list of functions and we have to select the SQRT Function as shown in below screenshot.
+- It will open a drop-down list of functions, and we have to select the SQRT Function, as shown in the below screenshot.

-- After clicking on this, it will open a Function Arguments dialog box as shown in below screenshot.
+- After clicking on this, it will open a Function Arguments dialog box, as shown in the below screenshot.

-- Enter the value for which you want to calculate the square root under Number field.
+- Enter the value to calculate the square root under the Number field.

 How to Use the Square Root Function in Excel?

 It is very simple and easy to use.
-Let’s understand the working of Square Root function by some Square Root Formula example.
+Let’s understand the working of the Square Root function by some Square Root Formula examples.